The Night of Taneyamagahara

 The Night of Taneyamagahara (種山ヶ原の夜, Taneyamagahara no Yoru) is a short anime film directed by Kazuo Oga and released by Studio Ghibli.
 A DVD version was released for Japan on July 7, 2006.
-It is based on a short story of the same name by Kenji Miyazawa.This was a personal film for director Oga, as he cited how he was inspired after reading a collection of Miyazawa's works after working on Princess Mononoke (1997).
+It is based on a short story of the same name by Kenji Miyazawa.
+This was a personal film for director Oga, as he cited how he was inspired after reading a collection of Miyazawa's works after working on Princess Mononoke (1997).
 A special screening was held from February 2 to 7, 2010 during A Ghibli Artisan - Kazuo Oga Exhibition - The One Who Painted Totoro's Forest at the Tokyo Museum of Contemporary Art.

 Plot

-This story is about the time when the Tohoku region suffered from famine and lived poorly.
+This story is about the time when the Tohoku region suffered from famine and poverty.
 In a corner of the Taneyamagahara plateau in the Kitakami Mountains of Iwate Prefecture, Ito, who spends the night with three farmers preparing for mowing from the early morning, dreams.
-In a dream, Youth Ito interacts with the staff of the Forestry Office about the place where he can be paid to burn charcoal.
-Suddenly, oak, kashiwa, and birch tree spirits appear.
-Kodama and the youth Ito interact with each other over whether to cut down the trees in the mountains.
-For Ito youth, the mountain where the trees were squeezed and "komon" was a rich and "good" landscape where water boiled and akebi and mushrooms could be removed.
-However, if you don't cut the tree and burn the charcoal, you won't be able to make a living.
-Kodama, who had been disagreeing with cutting trees, finally answered, "Then there is no point in cutting trees, but burn good charcoal."
-A mysterious overnight dream story that Kenji Miyazawa tells us that humans are not the only ones living in this world.The movie describes the daily life of mountains farmers and their struggles to keep moving while deepening their understanding of nature and the world they live in, as they encounter mysterious figures and appearances that may change their perspective on everything they have yet experienced.
+In a dream, Ito interacts with the staff of the Forestry Office about the place where he can be paid to burn charcoal.
+Suddenly, oak, kashiwa, and birch spirits appear.
+Kodama and the Ito interact with each other over whether to cut down the trees in the mountains.
+For Ito, the mountain where the trees were squeezed and "komon" was a rich and "good" landscape where water boiled and akebi and mushrooms could be removed, but if the tree is not cut and charcoal is not lit, it cannot be earned for a living.
+Kodama disagrees with cutting trees and only suggests to burn charcoal.
+A mysterious overnight dream story by Kenji Miyazawa tells the audience that humans are not the only ones living in this world.
+The film describes the daily life of mountains farmers and their struggles to keep moving while deepening their understanding of nature and the world they live in, as they encounter mysterious figures and appearances that may change their perspective on everything they have yet experienced.